solita/solita.github.com/_posts/2015-09-16-byebye-classpath-java-9.md

 So, as you can see, new keywords being added: module, requires, exports.
 I hope you haven't used them as variable names ;) Unfortunately, it seems current build of JDK 9 does not yet process the module keyword, so we have to wait a bit further to really play with it.

+The extension mechanism has been removed - so any earlier hacks that rely on lib/ext folder will stop working.
+So this will be fun time for IDEs and application servers, but there's still plenty of time to prepare of course ;)

 ## What else is there?

 Obviously it's not just about Jigsaw - there's dozens of other updates to APIs all over.
 Some that interest me are: